Member News : How to contribute

 There are many third party websites that will tell you how to do this, but this guide tells you how get the best out of it in our context, in a series of steps:

-If you were to ask me, I’d recommend self-hosted WordPress for several reasons, not least the fact that more members use it than any other, it runs over 40% of the world’s websites, and is open-source/free. - Once you’ve determined the type, check that the RSS feed is enabled.
+2. Knowing the website type should help you check that the RSS feed is enabled.
 This site provides a useful how-to guide.
 RSS is enabled by default on many of the above systems (which is how we started with an encouraging two-thirds participation rate), but some will need configuration and tweaking to get the best out of them.

-- Some systems need a specific module and/or specialist configuration, most notably Joomla and Squarespace.
+3. Some systems need a specific module and/or specialist configuration, most notably Joomla and Squarespace.
 In the case of Squarespace, you also need to determine what content goes into the feed(s) – what pages and categories – to the best of my knowledge – it’s not the catch-all that WordPress typically provides.
 Some members on Squarespace have more than one feed, but we’d prefer just one obviously.

-- In order to feature on the member news page, the feed must have recent stories – you can see the publication dates on the articles by examining the feed.
+5. In order to feature on the member news page, the feed must have recent stories – you can see the publication dates on the articles by examining the feed.
 It’s just text, it won’t bite!
 Anything older than couple of months is likely to be drowned out by newer material.
 We do limit the number of simultaneous stories from each site to two, so that busy sites don’t monopolise the show.

-Here I must note that we’ve seen a few ‘older’ posts (perhaps a few weeks old) popping up later on.
-To be able to be included in our weekly email, the publication date must be less than a week ago, so when you publish, please check that the publication date is current, not perhaps the date you started drafting an article, which can sometimes happen. - Using WordPress – the most popular system – as example, what goes into a feed is typically a ‘post’. ‘pages’ will not feature in your feed normally.
-So if you create news by adding ‘pages’, you might like to reconsider how you work.
+7. Using WordPress – the most popular system – as example, what goes into a feed is typically a ‘post’. ‘pages’ will not feature in your feed normally.
+So if you create news by adding or updating ‘pages’, including your home page, you might like to reconsider how you work.
 However, if that’s not possible, there are ways to get pages into a feed, though the ‘how’ is beyond the scope of this write-up.
 Other systems may vary in what they include too.

 Sometimes there are peculiarities, if for example you’re using some kind of special grid to display posts on your home page, as at least one member does.
-In that case their news was contained in ‘custom posts’, which don’t appear in a normal feed.
+In that case their news was contained in ‘custom posts’, which don’t normally appear in the standard feed.
 They gave us the address of their ‘custom post feed’, and all was well.
-WordPress actually provide multiple feeds, for example for categories and tags, as well as the catch-all …/feed. - Tell us! contact us using the ‘website’ subject, including the address of your feed, and tell us anything special about it we might need to know.
-We have limited ways to manipulate it – it will usually go on the page unfiltered and automatically update itself approximately hourly from then on.
+WordPress actually provides multiple feeds, for example for categories and tags, as well as the catch-all …/feed.

-- Finally, think about legalities and copyright.
-There are real stories about picture libraries – names such as Getty Images, Shutterstock come to mind – chasing members for payment when they’ve used copyrighted photos on their websites by mistake.
-It seems a little mean given the nature of our largely volunteer and non-profit activities, so please don’t get caught out.
-There are several free photo libraries out there with good material, some of which we use.
+There are several free photo libraries out there with good material, some of which we use and credit.
 We disclaim publishing responsibility by the way, as the material was already published elsewhere by definition.
 We do of course trust that you won’t publish defamatory material also, and obviously we’re monitoring and selecting what goes into member emails.

 Better food and best practices

-By default, many systems produce quite plain feeds, often just text, with no headings – WordPress included.
+By default, many systems produce quite plain feeds, often just plain text, with no headings – WordPress included.
 But the evidence from the member news page shows that many members have already found that they can add rich content to improve their feeds, and are already doing so.
 Here’s a bullet-point guide:

-- Check accessibility – particularly font colours and captions + ALT text on your images.
+• Check accessibility – particularly font colours and captions + ALT text on your images.
 When people follow a link to your site, they need to be able easily read your story.

-- Unusual or leftover text to check.
+• Unusual or leftover text to check.
 Does your feed accidentally include odd characters, ‘shortcodes’ or other extraneous clutter?
 We’ve seen things like this in a feed:

 [themify_icon icon="exclamation-triangle" style="large"]